tduncan/tduncan.github.io/_posts/2020-05-13-game-of-life-getting-started.md

       url: "https://github.com/tduncan/conways-game-of-life"
 ---
 Before we jump head first into the code we first need to come up with a plan for how we are going to move forward.
-Lame, I know, planning is essential.
+Lame, I know, but planning is essential.
 We should categorically reject long, extended up front planning as inefficient, both the goal and a plan are essential ingredients of success.

 I like to think of this step like planning a vacation.
 The